GareBear99/BassMaid/README.md

 ## Position in the Maid Audio Lineup

-BassMaid is part of the Maid Audio suite:
+BassMaid is part of the Maid Audio suite and HUB:

 - **FreeEQ8** — free parametric EQ
 - **BassMaid** — low-end enhancement